nationalarchives/dr2-custodial-copy/README.md

 #### Processing incoming messages based on message group ID.

 The SQS queue which feeds this process is a FIFO queue.
-Each message has a UUID as a message group ID.
-This is the IO UUID for an IO message or the parent of the CO for a CO message.
+Each message has a UUID as a message group ID; this is the IO UUID for an IO message or the parent of the CO for a CO message.

 The process groups by the message group ID.
-Each group id corresponds to an OCFL object (which may not exist yet)
+Each group id corresponds to an OCFL object (which may not exist yet).

 The messages within each group are deduplicated to prevent repeat processing of the same entity.

-All updates for a single group of messages with the same group id are staged in OCFL.
-This allows us to write multiple changes without creating new versions.
+All updates for a single group of messages with the same group id are staged in OCFL; this allows us to write multiple changes without creating new versions.

 Once all messages are processed, we commit the changes to that OCFL object which writes the version permanently.

-#### Handling Information Object (IO) messages, if entity has not been deleted
+#### Handling Information Object (IO) messages, if entity has **not** been deleted

 * Create the metadata file name `IO_Metadata.xml`
 * Get the metadata from the Preservica API
 * Create the destination path for this metadata file `{IO_REF}/IO_Metadata.xml`
 * Wrap all returned metadata fragments in a `<AllMetadata/>` tag
-* Calculate the checksum of this metadata string.
+* Calculate the checksum of this metadata string
 * Use all of this information to create a `MetadataObject`

-#### Handling non-deleted Content Object (CO) messages, if entity has not been deleted
+#### Handling non-deleted Content Object (CO) messages, if entity has **not** been deleted

-* Get the bitstream information (which contains the parent ID) from the Preservica API.
+* Get the bitstream information (which contains the parent ID) from the Preservica API
-* Verify that the parent ID is present.
+* Verify that the parent ID is present
 * Use parent ID to get the URLs of the representations
 * Use URLs to get the COs under each representation
 * Return the representation types (`{representationType}_{index}`) for a given CO ref